ajbanjara/Wireshark/CaptureSetup/Loopback.md

 ## Supported Platforms

 See [CaptureSetup/NetworkMedia](/CaptureSetup/NetworkMedia) for Wireshark capturing support on various platforms.
-Summary: you can capture on the loopback interface on Linux, on various BSDs including macOS, and on Digital/Tru64 UNIX, and you *might* be able to do it on Irix and AIX, but you definitely **cannot** do so on Solaris, HP-UX, or Windows.
+Summary: you can capture on the loopback interface on Linux, on various BSDs including macOS, and on Digital/Tru64 UNIX, and you *might* be able to do it on Irix and AIX, but you definitely **cannot** do so on Solaris, HP-UX, or Windows without [Npcap](/Npcap).

 ## Windows

-### Starting from Windows Vista: Npcap
+### Starting from Windows 7: Npcap

-[Npcap](https://nmap.org/npcap/) is an update of [WinPcap](/WinPcap) using NDIS 6 Light-Weight Filter (LWF), done by Yang Luo for Nmap project during Google Summer of Code 2013 and 2015.
-[Npcap](https://nmap.org/npcap/) has added many features compared to the legacy [WinPcap](/WinPcap).
+[Npcap](https://npcap.com/) is an update of [WinPcap](/WinPcap) using NDIS 6 Light-Weight Filter (LWF), done by Yang Luo for Nmap project during Google Summer of Code 2013 and 2015.
+Npcap adds several new features to those existing in WinPcap, including loopback traffic capture.

-    1) NDIS 6 Support
-    2) "Admin-only Mode" Support
-    3) "WinPcap Compatible Mode" Support
-    4) Loopback Packets Capture and Send Support (either as fake Ethernet or Null/Loopback frames)
-    5) Raw 802.11 packets Capture Support (in "monitor mode")

-When installed on Windows Vista or later (including Win7, Win8 and Win10) with option "Support loopback traffic ("Npcap Loopback Adapter" will be created)" selected, it will create an *Npcap Loopback Adapter* that can be selected in Wireshark so as to capture IPv4/IPv6 loopback traffic.

-When installed on Windows XP or earlier, it will install the legacy [WinPcap](/WinPcap) driver.
+In the [list of capture interfaces](/CaptureSetup/NetworkInterfaces), select "Adapter for loopback traffic capture" and begin capturing as usual.
+The [data link type](https://www.tcpdump.org/linktypes.html) for this adapter is `DLT_NULL`.

+Earlier releases of Npcap (before 0.9983) installed a software network adapter called "Npcap Loopback Adapter" for this purpose.
+This is no longer necessary, and can disrupt network operations in some cases.
+If it is present in a more recent installation, it can be removed by running (as Administrator) `NPFInstall.exe -ul` from the Npcap installation directory (usually `C:\\Program Files\\Npcap`).
+Check Device Manager (`devmgmt.msc`) to ensure the adapter itself has been uninstalled.

-The current latest installer can be found here: <https://nmap.org/npcap/>, the source code can be found here: <https://github.com/nmap/npcap>
+The current latest installer can be found here: <https://npcap.com/#download>, the source code can be found here: <https://github.com/nmap/npcap>

-Starting from Wireshark 1.12.8 and 1.99.9, the Windows installer will detect Npcap presence (when installed in [WinPcap](/WinPcap) compatible mode) and will not try to install [WinPcap](/WinPcap) 4.1.3.
+Starting from Wireshark 3.0.0, the Windows installer includes and will install a recent version of Npcap.

 ### IP 127.0.0.1

-You can't capture on the local loopback address 127.0.0.1 with a Windows packet capture driver like [WinPcap](/WinPcap).
+You can't capture on the local loopback address 127.0.0.1 with [WinPcap](/WinPcap).
 The following page from "Windows network services internals" explains why: [The missing network loopback interface](https://web.archive.org/web/20171012161338/http://www.hsc.fr/ressources/articles/win_net_srv/missing_loopback.html).

-You can, however, use a raw socket sniffer like [RawCap](http://www.netresec.com/?page=RawCap) to capture localhost network traffic in Windows.
+You can, however, use [Npcap](/Npcap) or a raw socket sniffer like [RawCap](http://www.netresec.com/?page=RawCap) to capture localhost network traffic in Windows.
 Read more here:

   - <http://www.netresec.com/?page=Blog&month=2011-04&post=RawCap-sniffer-for-Windows-released>